o1-labs/o1js/README-nix.md

 nix develop o1js#default
 ```

-You will observe that the current devshell becomes a Nix shell with the right
+The first time you run this command, you can expect it to take hours (or even a full day) to complete.
+Then, you will observe that the current devshell becomes a Nix shell with the right
 configuration for `o1js` and `mina`.

 In order to make sure that the bindings will be regenerated in the case that you